 Field Variable Description LINE 1 1 SNUM Subarea ID number (cols.
-1-8; INTEGER) 2 TITLE Description of the subarea (cols.
+1-8; INTEGER) This is the number given by the user.
+2 TITLE Description of the subarea (cols.
 9-28; ALPHA) LINE 2 FORMAT: FREE FORMAT; SEE FIGURE 2.6.
-1 INPS Soil number from soil list (SOIL0806.DAT) 2 IOPS Operation schedule from operation schedule list (OPSC0806.DAT) Notes: If Cropping System is type Dryland then Irrigation Auto Trigger (BIR) must be 0.
+1 INPS Soil number from soil list (SOIL1501.DAT) 2 IOPS Operation schedule from operation schedule list (OPSC1501.DAT) Notes: If Cropping System is type Dryland then Irrigation Auto Trigger (BIR) must be 0.
 If Owner has herds and this is a feedlot subarea then fallow (one crop only) is the only crop that can be used.
 If feedlot has a lagoon then Irrigation must be a Lagoon Irrigation type.
-3 IOW Owner ID # Must be entered 4 II Feeding area 0 for non feeding area Herd # for feeding area 5 IAPL If the herd is grazing on a pasture, set to 0; otherwise, select the herd which will be confined in this area (feedlot area).
-(Range: 0-10) Note: if II = 0 then Fraction of Subarea controlled by lagoon (DALG) must be 0 Manure application area 0 non manure application area Use the positive subarea ID of the feedlot where manure is coming from to indicate solid manure application and the negative subarea ID of the feedlot where manure is coming from (lagoon) to indicate liquid manure application.
+3 IOW Owner ID # Must be entered 4 Π Feeding area0 for non feeding areaHerd # for feeding areaIf the herd is grazing on a pasture, set to 0; otherwise, select the herd which will be confined in this area (feedlot area).
+(Range: 0-10) 5 IAPL Note: if II = 0 then Fraction of Subarea controlled by lagoon (DALG) must be 0 Manure application area 0 non manure application area Use the positive subarea ID of the feedlot where manure is coming from to indicate solid manure application and the negative subarea ID of the feedlot where manure is coming from (lagoon) to indicate liquid manure application.
 (Range: -10000 to 10000)

-Variable Description Not used NVCN CN-CN2 code (Range: 0-4) Variable daily CN nonlinear CN/SW with depth soil water weighting Variable daily CN nonlinear CN/SW without depth weighting Variable daily CN linear CN/SW no depth weighting Non-varying CN - CN2 used for all storms Variable daily CN SMI (soil moisture index) IWTH Input daily weather station number This is used only if the variable NGN in the control table is greater than 0.
-Note: you must have .dly(s) to use this option IPTS Point source number ISAO Outflow release method (Range: 0-10000) 0 for Normal reservoir principal spillway release ID of subarea receiving outflow from buried pipe outlet LUNS Land Use Number This number is from the NRCS land use-hydrologic soil group table.
+Variable Description Not used (enter 0) NVCN CN-CN2 code (Range: 0-4) Variable daily CN nonlinear CN/SW with depth soil water weighting Variable daily CN nonlinear CN/SW without depth weighting Variable daily CN linear CN/SW no depth weighting Non-varying CN - CN2 used for all storms Variable daily CN SMI (soil moisture index) IWTH Input daily weather station number This is used only if the variable NGN in the control table is greater than 0.
+Note: you must have .dly(s) to use this option IPTS Point source number ISAO Outflow release method (Range: 0-10000) 0 for Normal reservoir principal spillway release ID of subarea receiving outflow from buried pipe outlet.
+This captures overland flow from one subarea and releases it onto the designated subarea.
+LUNS Land Use Number This number is from the NRCS land use-hydrologic soil group table.
 This number will override the LUN set in the Operation (OPSC.DAT) file.
 If the LUN has been set for individual tillage operations, then the difference between LUNS and LUN will be added or subtracted accordingly from each of the operations which have a land use number set.
 For example, if LUNS equals 29 and LUN equals 25, then the land use number set on the individual tillage operations will be increased by 4.
 (Range: 1-35) See LUN under OPSC.DAT file section 2.6 to view NRCS land use-hydrologic soil group table.
 NVCN IWTH IPTS ISAO